Skip to content Skip to footer

 Why the RBI Moved

-• Regulatory arbitrage: By using the PPI route instead of getting a credit card licence, fintechs like Slice were sidestepping the consumer protections that traditional credit card issuers must follow.
+• Regulatory arbitrage: By using the PPI route instead of a credit card licence, fintechs like Slice were sidestepping consumer protections that traditional issuers must follow.

-• Systemic risk: With over a crore cards issued, the NBFC partners backing these credit lines were accumulating exposure to a demographic with almost zero repayment track record.
+• Systemic risk: With over a crore cards issued, the NBFC partners were accumulating exposure to a demographic with almost zero repayment track record.

 The RBI didn’t kill Slice’s product because it was poorly marketed.
 It killed it because the product was designed to look like something it legally wasn’t.